 Shop Around and Compare

 Since many different financial institutions offer money market accounts, don’t settle for the first product you come across.
 Shop around.
-There are several online tools you can use to look at different financial institutions and compare them.
+You can use several online tools to compare different financial institutions.
 Once you’ve narrowed down your list, check out each financial institution’s website, which typically offers more in-depth information.
-Some may even provide a bonus or gift to open a new account.
-Make sure you read the guidelines to understand what steps are required to qualify.
+Some may even offer a bonus or gift to open a new account.
+Ensure you read the guidelines to understand the steps required to qualify.

 Review and Choose Based on Features